linde/grpc2mcp/README.md

 This project implements a proxy server that translates gRPC requests into JSON-RPC requests for a server that conforms to the Model Context Protocol (MCP).
 This allows gRPC-based clients to communicate with MCP-compatible servers seamlessly.

 The proxy handles the gRPC service defined in `proto/mcp.proto` and forwards the requests to a configured MCP endpoint.
+The protos there were derived from the current MCP specification, ie the [2025-06-18/schema.ts](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/schema/2025-06-18/schema.ts).

 ## Running the Example MCP Server